Lodged by the Supreme Administrative Court

 3. Directive 2002/22 must be interpreted to the effect that it is not applicable for the purpose of determining the amount of the net cost of the obligations relating to the universal service provided by the designated undertaking during the period prior to the Czech Republic’s accession to the European Union, that is to say, for the year 2004, between 1 January and 30 April 2004.

-The judgment of the CJEU of 6 October 2015, T-Mobile Czech Republic and Vodafone Czech Republic (C-508/14) can be found here.
+The judgment of the Court of Justice of 6 October 2015, T-Mobile Czech Republic and Vodafone Czech Republic (C-508/14) can be found here.

 The Supreme Administrative Court requested a preliminary ruling in a case concerning charges for public radio broadcasting by the decision No. 5 Afs 124/2014-79 of 18 December 2014.